saschwarz/tech-agilitynerd/content/upgrading-pelican-migrating-gh-pages.rst

   pelican content -o output -s publishconf.py ghp-import output

-or if since I opted to have Pelican automation setup I did:
+or, since I opted to have Pelican automation setup, I did:

 .. code:: bash

   make github

-So now ``ghp-import`` has pushed the output to GitHub and I tested that files/images were correctly being served by going to the GitHub Pages URL in my browser.
+``ghp-import`` committed and pushed the output to GitHub and I tested that files/images were correctly being served by going to the GitHub Pages URL in my browser.

 Move Subdomain to GitHub Pages
 ==============================